-- Nearly 300,000 children under 5 die of malaria each year, mostly in sub-Saharan Africa.
+- Nearly 300,000 children overseas under 5 die of malaria each year, mostly in sub-Saharan Africa.

 - Sleeping under insecticide-treated mosquito nets on a regular basis is one of the most effective ways to prevent malaria transmission and reduce malaria-related deaths.

 How OneChild Helps

 In many communities at risk for malaria infections, OneChild provides children in developing countries with a mosquito net.
 Child Champions at Hope Centers also educate children and families about how to reduce risks, such as cleaning up trash and getting rid of standing water around their homes, since these can attract mosquitoes.
 In addition, doctors on staff in many countries where OneChild works make sure that children who become infected are quickly treated with antimalarial therapy and given other medical care for maximum survival and health.

 Provide medical care to at-risk kids

 Serious diarrheal illnesses, parasites, and other infections often plague the poorest families who can’t afford to buy safe drinking water or can’t afford to boil the water adequately for drinking.

 - Nearly 800 million impoverished people worldwide still lack basic water service, and nearly 150 million people still collect drinking water from rivers, lakes, and other surface water sources.

 - Children from impoverished families and those living in rural areas are affected the most by a lack of unsafe water to drink.

 How OneChild Helps

 OneChild works in some of the remotest areas of the world where families are most at risk from unsafe water.
 Child Champions at these Hope Centers educate families about properly boiling their water.
 In addition, doctors on staff in many countries help guide treatment when kids get sick, and through extra donations from caring sponsors and donors in the U.S., special water filtration systems and other interventions can be provided for at-risk communities.